synopsys-sig-community/synopsys-azure-templates/README.md

 - azure-polaris-annotate-pr.py - Python script for annotating an Azure Pull Request with Coverity for Polaris results
 - azure-polaris-issues-tool.py - Python script for exporting Coverity on Polaris results as Azure Boards work items
 - git-assign-issues.py - Python script for assigning Coverity on Poalris issues to the developer who most likely introduced the issue
+- azure-enable-synopsys-in-pipeline.py - Python script for on-boarding Synopsys into a pipeline by modifying azure-pipelines.yml
 - globals.py - Support for the above scripts
 - polaris.py - Support for the above scripts
 - wscoverity.py - Support for the above scripts